-This is based on model estimates from the reference point of the most recent week (28 February to 6 March 2021), Wednesday 3 March 2021.
+1. This is based on model estimates from the reference point of the most recent week (21 to 27 February 2021), Wednesday 24 February 2021 for England, Wales and Scotland.
+Due to a delay receiving data from the labs, Northern Ireland model estimates are from the reference point of the most recent week (20 to 26 February 2021), Tuesday 23 February 2021.
 More information on reference dates can be found in Section 11: Measuring the data.